-On February 3, 2021, we announced that our Board of Directors authorized and approved a share repurchase program.
+(1) (2) On February 3, 2021, we announced that our Board of Directors authorized and approved a share repurchase program.
 Under the program, we may repurchase up to \$100.0 million in value of our outstanding shares of common stock from time to time through February 3, 2023.
-This program will continue until the maximum is reached or the program is terminated by further action of our Board of Directors.
+Subsequent to April 4, 2022, the Company repurchased 374 shares of common stock for a total cost of \$5.2 million (including commissions) and there are no amounts available for repurchase as of May 4, 2022.